 The following venison recipes work for me and are simple as I’m not a cook!
+They are simply a guide so substitute, amend and add as you see fit.

 I find that it is best to cook venison loin and steaks quickly and venison casserole slowly.